Study Permit Caps and the Canadian Rental Market

 The Rental Market in Canada

-Despite the study permit cap, the overall immigration number plan remains unchanged, with Canada set to receive around 500,000 immigrants annually for the next 3-5 years.
+Despite the study permit cap, the overall immigration number plan remains unchanged.
+Canada is set to receive around 500,000 immigrants annually for the next 3-5 years.

 It’s important to note that these figures only consider individuals immigrating through the government’s official immigration programs at all levels – federal, provincial, and specific categories.
 International students are not included in these counts.